 The eleven fountains depicting allegorical characters and social values attract the eye, and most of them were made by a single hand, that of the sculptor Hans Gieng.
 Among these, not to be missed at all:

-Pfeiferbrunnen – The Fountain of the Bagpipe Player: this is the first fountain you come across along the medieval street in Bern’s Old Town.
+Pfeiferbrunnen – The Fountain of the Bagpipe Player: this is the first fountain you encounter along the medieval street in Bern’s Old Town.
 It is one of the most famous fountains in the capital and the “child eater” that we will see shortly.
 The musician, on his pedestal, plays bagpipes together with a goose and a monkey with a flute in his mouth and wants to represent a happy life by celebrating music, play, and dance.

 Kindlifresserbrunnen – The Children’s Eating Ogre Fountain: This is a popular carnival mask from the time of the Reformation that depicts the ogre sitting on a pillar in the act of eating a child.
 In contrast, others try to escape his clutches.
 Among other meanings, perhaps this frightening fountain from the 15th century is meant to be a lesson for all children who do not behave well.
 It is located on Kornhausplatz, where the Clock Tower meets.